kgiori/things-gateway-guide/mozilla-gateway-guide.md

 First download the Things Gateway image from [here](https://iot.mozilla.org/gateway/).
-We recommend using the [etcher.io](https://www.balena.io/etcher/) program to flash the image onto the microSD card (8GB or larger) that is inserted into your computer.
+We recommend using the [etcher.io](https://www.balena.io/etcher/) program to flash the image onto a microSD card (8GB or larger) that is inserted into your computer.
 Alternatively, some [distributors](https://docs.iot-bus.com/en/latest/getting-started/iot-bus-getting-started-with-mozilla.html) sell the Raspberry Pi with a microSD card that has been pre-flashed with the Mozilla Things Gateway image.
 Once flashed, insert the microSD card into the Raspberry Pi.